kubeflow/manifests/README.md

 ### Change default user password

 For security reasons, we don't want to use the default password for the default Kubeflow user when installing in security-sensitive environments.
-Instead, you should define your own password before deploying.
-To define a password for the default user:
+Instead, you should define your own password and apply it either **before creating the cluster** or **after creating the cluster**.

-1. Pick a password for the default user, with email `user@example.com`, and hash it using `bcrypt`:
+Pick a password for the default user, with email `user@example.com`, and hash it using `bcrypt`:

-TODO this changed slightly in https://github.com/kubeflow/manifests/pull/2669 and https://github.com/kubeflow/manifests/pull/2229

     ```sh
     python3 -c 'from passlib.hash import bcrypt; import getpass; print(bcrypt.using(rounds=12, ident="2y").hash(getpass.getpass()))'
     ```

+#### Before creating the cluster:

-2. Edit `common/dex/base/config-map.yaml` and fill the relevant field with the hash of the password you chose:
+1. Edit `common/dex/base/dex-passwords.yaml` and fill the relevant field with the hash of the password you chose:

     ```yaml
     ...
-      staticPasswords:
-      - email: user@example.com
+      stringData:
-        hash: <enter the generated hash here>
+        DEX_USER_PASSWORD: <replace the generated hash here>
     ```

+#### After creating the cluster:

+1. Delete the existing secret _dex-passwords_ in auth namespace using the following command:

+    ```sh
+    kubectl delete secret dex-passwords -n auth
+    ```

+3. Create secret dex-passwords with new hash using the following command:

+    ```sh
+    kubectl create secret generic dex-passwords --from-literal=DEX_USER_PASSWORD='<place the generated hash here' -n auth
+    ```

+4. Restart the _dex_ pod in auth namespace using the following command:

+    ```sh
+    kubectl delete pods --all -n auth
+    ```

+5. Try to login using the new dex password.

 ## Upgrading and extending